Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Supplementary material

 }

-Blood pressure is one of the most widely used physiological measurements.
-It is a key marker of cardiovascular health; a valuable predictor of cardiovascular events; and is essential for the selection and monitoring of antihypertensive (blood pressure lowering) treatments.
-However, there are several limitations to blood pressure measurements currently taken in a clinical setting.
-First, clinical blood pressure measurements are not taken frequently in the wider population, meaning many people around the world are not aware that they have high blood pressure.
-Second, clinical blood pressures can be unrepresentative of a patient's normal blood pressure due to the white coat hypertension effect, where a patient's blood pressure is higher in the clinical setting than normal life.
+BP is one of the most widely used physiological measurements.
+It is a key marker of cardiovascular health; a valuable predictor of cardiovascular events; and is essential for the selection and monitoring of antihypertensive (BP lowering) treatments.
+However, there are several limitations to BP measurements currently taken in a clinical setting.
+First, clinical BP measurements are not taken frequently in the wider population, meaning many people around the world are not aware that they have high blood pressure.
+Second, clinical BPs can be unrepresentative of a patient's normal BP due to the white coat hypertension effect, where a patient's BP is higher in the clinical setting than normal life.
 Third, they provide only a snapshot of blood pressure at a single time point, and do not capture diurnal variations which contain important information on health.
 Fourth, cuff-based blood pressure devices are not suitable for long-term monitoring.
-Consequently, it would be highly valuable to develop technology to monitor fluctuations in blood pressure, unobtrusively in daily life, such as in wearables.
+Consequently, it would be highly valuable to develop technology to monitor fluctuations in BP, unobtrusively in daily life, such as in wearables.